RECENT AND ONGOING PROJECTS

 I tend to write novels for adults about whatever subjects take my own fancy.

-Propolis Books are to publish my short counterfactual novel for adults The Ballad of Syd & Morgan in October 2018, exactly fifty years after the encounter it purports to describe, viz: at the prompting of Pan the goat-god, Syd Barrett, the 22-year-old former leader of Pink Floyd, bursts into the Cambridge University rooms of legendary novelist E M Forster, 89, on a matter of surpassing urgency – and in so doing he tilts the course of history.
+Propolis Books published my counterfactual novel for adults The Ballad of Syd & Morgan in October 2018, exactly 50 years after the encounter it purports to describe, viz: at the prompting of Pan the goat-god, Syd Barrett, the 22-year-old ex-leader of Pink Floyd, bursts into the Cambridge University rooms of legendary novelist E M Forster, 89, on a matter of surpassing urgency – and in so doing he tilts the course of history.

-This is the first time I’ve worked with a small independent operation, as opposed to large international houses like Little, Brown, and my early experience has been wholly positive.
-Updates can be found on the blog prior to publication, and afterwards as I adapt the novel for the stage.
+This was the first time I’d worked with a small independent operation, as opposed to large international houses like Little, Brown, and the experience was extremely positive, even at times genuinely uplifting.
+Accounts of some of the accompanying publicity events plus reviews can be found on the blog.

 For years Decca kept telling me I should use in my adult fiction some fabulous medieval material which had been brought to her attention by an evening-class tutor.
 I kept saying yes, yes, one day – until finally, even though she’d never previously written for publication, she went ahead and wrote it up herself in this short, idiosyncratic volume.
-I’m in awe of what she has achieved and would heartily recommend it to historians and non-historians alike.
+It has been very well received, with a fine review in the Times Literary Supplement.
+I’m in awe of what she has achieved and heartily recommend the book to historians and non-historians alike.

 This new title of mine appeared in August 2020.
 A historical novel for younger readers The Girl Who Said No To The Nazis is my first book for Pushkin Children’s, in their new True Adventures series.
 It has been a pleasure and a privilege to work on the story of the incredibly brave Sophie Scholl.